aiven/aiven-operator/docs/content/en/docs/_index.md

 # Contributing

-The [contribution guide](./contributing/) covers everything you need to know about how you can contribute to Aiven Kubernetes Operators.
+The [contribution guide](./contributing/) covers everything you need to know about how you can contribute to Aiven Operators.
 The [developer guide](./contributing/developer-guide) will help you onboard as a developer.